NikhilNarayana/FRC-YouTube-Uploader/README.md

 * Add to Playlist(s)
 * Get video link for The Blue Alliance
 * Get match results from TBA (Have yet to test during an event)
+* Add videos to The Blue Alliance automatically (Have yet to test during an event)

 Things to do in the future:
-* Add videos to The Blue Alliance automatically
 * GUI
 * Automate everything